nbeaver/why-linux-is-better/README.rst

 .. _virtual terminal: http://en.wikipedia.org/wiki/Virtual_console

-Because the Linux kernel does not rely on the X server to function, the X server can be restarted without rebooting.
+Because the Linux kernel does not rely on the X server to function, the `X server can be restarted without rebooting`_.

+.. _X server can be restarted without rebooting: https://askubuntu.com/questions/1220/how-can-i-restart-x-server-from-the-command-line

 If a crash is unrecoverable and it becomes necessary to reboot the kernel, one can do so cleanly even if the X server is unresponsive